cwchentw/lightweight-cms/content/reference/project-structure.md

 ## *setting.php* and *config* Directory

 *config* directory stores site settings.
-We split mdcms settings into multiple PHP scripts for easier management. *setting.php* works as a loader to site settings.
+We split mdcms settings into multiple PHP scripts for easier management. *setting.php* works as a loader to those settings.

 ## *themes* Directory